Check procs

 Number

-Number of procs in running state
+Number of processes in running state.

 procs_sleeping